 \section{Simulation Study}

-In this section, we present simulation studies reporting posterior coverage (PC) and EB coverage (EBC) of the two intervals of interest -- $I_i^\text{N}$ and $I_i^{\text{YL}}$.
-Our simulation results are presented to support the theoretical findings — both intervals achieve the nominal PC and EBC — and not for the purpose of a comparative study of existing methods.
-In this Monte Carlo simulation study, we provide results from $M=200$ simulations considering the nominal level as $1 - \alpha = 0.95$.
+In this section, we present simulation studies reporting expected posterior coverage (EPC) and EB coverage (EBC) of the two intervals of interest -- $I_i^\text{N}$ and $I_i^{\text{YL}}$.
+Our simulation results are presented to support the theoretical findings that both intervals achieve the nominal EPC and EBC and not for the purpose of a comparative study of existing methods.
+In this Monte Carlo (MC) simulation study, we provide results from $100$ independent datasets and $M = 200$ MC simulations for each dataset, considering two values of the nominal level: $\alpha = \{0.05, 0.1\}$.
 We take $m = 15$ and $30$, since in SAE problems the total number of areas is considered to be small and higher values of $m$ generally yield similar conclusions from reasonable methods.